CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/UsesPerRound.md

 | Extremely Slow |    8    |           0           |  None  |
 | Painfully Slow |   16   |           0           |  None  |

 For example, if a character had 7 dice in their governing skill dice pool with an Uses Per Round of "Quick", 7 divided by 3 is 2.333, which rounded down is 2.
-So they would have 2 Uses Per Round for that round.
+There is non "Max UPR" for "Quick" so they would have 2 Uses Per Round for that round.

 ### Uses Per Round calculations resulting in less than 1